From herding cats to an amazingly successful artist

 So, for this episode we are going to break our usual format and talk to Karen about one of the most amazing, inspirational pivots ever: from the highly business-oriented ad agency that is McCann to a very successful gallery owner and painter in San Miguel Allende, Mexico.

-Second, the realization that there had always been the dream of becoming an artist.
-But Karen had never had the time to pursue that dream properly.
-She had not gone to art school.
+👉 Second, the realization that there had always been the dream of becoming an artist.
+But Karen had never gone to art school.

-Third, first steps and putting yourself in position to take advantage of the dream.
-In Karen’s own words “The journey was an accident.
-I moved to San Miguel.
-I walked around and looked at all the art.
-I got all excited.
-I thought, wow, this is incredible.
-This is where I should be.
-And I would admire all this art.
-I actually fell in love with this one artist named Tom Dixon.
-I would go look at his work.
-He was very prolific.
-And he painted San Miguel street scenes.
+👉 Third, get yourself in position to take advantage of the dream.
+Moved to San Miguel Allende, walked around and looked at all the art.
+She feel in love with an artist who painted San Miguel street scenes.
 And I thought, that's what I want to do.”

-Fourth, the hard work.
+👉 Fourth, the hard work.
 She went to Bellas Artes (Fine Arts) in San Miguel and started taking art classes.
-First learning, then oil.
-Then she started taking classes with another artist, fine tuning her art.

-Fifth, take risks.
-At one point, during one of her classes, the teacher, Donna, mentioned she was moving away from San Miguel to Puerto Vallarta and asked Karen and another woman, Susan, whether they would like to take over her gallery.
+👉 Fifth, take risks.
+At one point, during one of her classes, the teacher mentioned she was moving away from San Miguel and asked Karen and another woman whether they would like to take over her gallery.
+They did.

-To sum it up in Karen’s own words “I discovered my passion.
+👉 To sum it up in Karen’s own words “I discovered my passion.
 I discovered that I could actually do something that I had dreamt about for years and years.
-And it was just like a surprise.
-It was just a surprise for me that I could actually sell.
-And so here I am.
-I mean, I'm not a famous artist.
-But I'm an artist who really is a happy one.
-If you believe in it and you have put in the work, you need to do it.”
+I'm an artist who really is a happy one.
+Have the desire, put in the work.

 Add comment